Editors Note: This blog was originally published in March of 2017 but has been edited and republished with additional content around this topic.

 Functional features like tear notches, zippers, fitments, closures and handle holes make the retail pouch easy to open, easy to drink/eat or dispense from and easy to re-close.
 Spouts on pouches of baby food and yogurt, for example, eliminate utensils and allow children to feed themselves with less mess.
 Less mess also results when dispensing fitments control and direct the flow of condiments, frosting, liquid laundry detergent and other products.

-Hand-in-hand with functionality, stand up pouches address consumer needs for convenience and can offer attractive price points for budget-conscious shoppers.
+Hand-in-hand with functionality, stand up pouch packaging addresses the consumer's need for convenience and can offer attractive price points for budget-conscious shoppers.
 With snacking replacing more and more meals, consumers want lightweight, portable, utensil-free packs that can be thrown into the backpack or car for on-the-go consumption.
 They also like portion packs, so there’s no need to repackage product.
 Single-serving pouches also simplify portion control – a concern of consumers who are striving to eat healthier and/or are watching their weight.

 Retort pouches hold shelf-stable products like heat-and-eat rice, withstand temperatures up to 130 C, provide a shelf-life-extending barrier to air and light and play a growing role in minimizing time spent for food prep.
-In fact, it’s projected the stand up format will continue to dominate and account for 30% of the retort pouch market by 2025, according to Transparency Market Research, Albany, NY.
+In fact, it’s projected the stand up format will continue to dominate and account for 53% of the retort pouch market by 2027, according to Transparency Market Research, Albany, NY.
 Its report, “Retort Pouches Market…,” attributes the market growth to the prevalence of fast-paced lifestyles, demanding jobs and long commutes, which spur interest in food that requires minimal preparation.
-With disposable income rising in developing nations, this trend is spreading worldwide and boosting the retort pouch market globally.
+With disposable income rising in developing nations, stand up pouch trends are spreading worldwide and boosting the retort pouch market globally.

-Other sustainability benefits include a reduction in food waste, a subject receiving a growing amount of attention worldwide.
+Other sustainable packaging benefits include a reduction in food waste, a subject receiving a growing amount of attention worldwide.
 Multi-serving stand up pouches re-close to protect product freshness and minimize waste.
 Single-serving packs are generally consumed in one sitting, eliminating leftovers, which could stale or spoil.
-In addition, the flexible material allows the stand up pouch to empty more completely, leaving minimal or no residual.
+In addition, the flexible packaging material allows the stand up pouch to empty more completely, leaving minimal or no residual.

 Lack of recyclability could become less of an issue if efforts like the Hefty® EnergyBag™ program gain widespread adoption.
 In this program, households collect formerly non-recycled plastic packaging in orange bags.
 Filled bags are picked up with household trash, separated and sent to an energy conversion facility.
 The concept was showcased at PACK EXPO Las Vegas (Sept.
 25-27, 2017) where Dow Chemical (now DowDuPont), Midland, MI, sponsored placement of Hefty EnergyBag plastic waste collection bins throughout the Las Vegas Convention Center.